 Atty.
 Renato Fortuna should be the one handling this case; it was his case in the first place.
-Huan, as the investigator assigned to this case, just helped the lawyer figure out the puzzle for the prosecution.
-But the Colony’s best prosecutor’s untimely death changed everything.
+Huan, as the investigator assigned to this case, helped the lawyer figure out the puzzle for the prosecution.
+But the Colony’s best prosecutor’s sudden death changed everything.

-Reports said that Atty.
-Fortuna was declared dead on arrival at the hospital not far from the courthouse.
-He was ambushed an hour prior, shot on the head and chest last Friday morning while on his way to that very court.
+Reports said that doctors declared Atty.
+Fortuna dead on arrival at the hospital not far from the courthouse.
+An unknown gunman shot him on the head and chest last Friday afternoon while on his way to that very court.
 He was alone at the time of the shooting.

 Huan had this feeling that they were after Atty.
 Fortuna.
 “They” meant their “enemies”.
 And now, it was his turn.
 Come on, shoot me now, Huan challenged the Fates as the elevator climbed its way up to the fourteenth floor.

-“NO, CHIEF, I CAN’T,” Huan remembered saying as he dropped the folder in front of the Chief last Friday afternoon.
+“NO, CHIEF, I CAN’T,” Huan remembered saying as he dropped the folder in front of the Chief last Friday evening.
 Almost six hours had passed after they learned of Atty.
 Fortuna’s ambush.

 For Huan, the office of the Chief of the Criminal Investigation Division was a total mess.
 Pinned articles, photos, Post-its, and even bills overcrowded the corkboard behind the Chief.
-The Chief’s table was full of paper that Huan couldn’t understand how his boss could think clearly of the department’s current cases when his desk was this disorganized.
+The Chief’s table was full of papers, too.
+Huan couldn’t understand how his boss could think of the department’s current cases when his desk was this disorganized.

 “Please, Huan,” said Gen. Emilio Teo Quitano swinging on his swivel chair.
 “I know you can do it.
 The whole Criminal Investigation Division knows you can do it.”

 “I don’t think I can, Chief,” Huan said.
-“The arraignment was rescheduled on Monday.
+“The arraignment will be on Monday.
 That only gives me less than three days to review this case.
 I don’t think I’m ready.”

 “You’re not only an investigator, Huan.
 You’re a lawyer, too.”

 “My job is done, Chief.
 Better look for another lawyer.
 The Secretary might have someone else in mind.
 Besides, Atty.
-Fortuna had an associate lawyer, Atty.
-Natalie Noguerra.
+Fortuna had an associate lawyer.
 She might be better than me to represent the prosecution.”

 He turned away from the Chief and looked outside their office window.
 He gave a deep breath as he saw the red lights coming from the vehicles lighted up the highway that early Friday dusk.
 Traffic started to build up, he observed.
 It would be nice to have a bottle of cold beer before going home.